siotonic/dotfiles/README.md

     sudo pacman -S --needed --noconfirm git make
     ```

-2. Run installation script:
+2. Clone this repository:

     ```bash
+    git clone https://github.com/siotonic/dotfiles.git && cd dotfiles
+    ```

+3. Run installation script:

+    ```bash
     make install
     ```

-3. Create symbolic links in your home directory:
+4. Create symbolic links in your home directory:

     ```bash
     make links
     ```

-4. If necessary, you can cancel changes to force usage of the configuration of this repository:
+5. If necessary, you can cancel changes to force usage of the configuration of this repository:

     ```bash
     make restore